strategio-tech/dsa-recursion/README.md

 Following the suggestion in Hint #1, try traversing the input array and updating the three largest numbers if necessary by shifting them accordingly.
 </details>

-- Many of these problems have corresponding LeetCode challenges or similar.
-Google is your friend, but try the problem first.
+- Note: this is not the same problem as it is on LeetCode.